FlatIO/api-client-ruby/docs/reference/CollectionApi.md

 collection = 'collection_example' # String | Unique identifier of the collection.
 The following collection aliases are supported: - `root`: **Deprecated.** The root collection of the account - `app`: Alias for the current app collection - `trash`: Automatically contains resources that have been deleted score = 'score_example' # String | Unique identifier of the score document.
 This can be a Flat Score unique identifier (i.e. `ScoreDetails.id`) or, if the score is also a Google Drive file, the Drive file unique identifier prefixed with `drive-` (e.g. `drive-0B000000000`). opts = {
-  event_properties: '{"context":"discover","screenLevel0":"home","screenRoute":"/discover"}', # String | Optional analytics properties merged into XP tracking for this request.
+  event_properties: '{"context":"discover","screenLevel0":"home","screenRoute":"/discover"}', # String | Optional analytics properties merged into the analytics events recorded for this request.
 JSON-encoded string representing event properties.
 Example:  - `?eventProperties={\"context\":\"discover\",\"screenLevel0\":\"home\"}`
   sharing_key: 'sharing_key_example' # String | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
 }